Best Micro 4/3 cameras - Full guide

 Which micro 4/3 camera should you choose?

-The micro 4/3 mount shared by Panasonic and Olympus/OM SYSTEM allows a wide variety of choices, since you have access to both brands’ optical gear.
-You will have to decide what your requirements are, according to your use.
-Having said that, reason can also leave space to nostalgia or just varying tastes.
+The Micro 4/3 mount shared by Panasonic and Olympus/OM SYSTEM offers a wide range of choices, with access to both brands’ optical fleets, regardless of the brand of camera body you choose.
+So you’ll have to decide what your requirements are, depending on what you’re going to use your camera for, but rationality can also give way to nostalgia or taste.

-There we come to the end of this article on micro 4/3 cameras.
-Don’t hesitate to read the tests performed on some micro 4/3 lenses such as the Panasonic 15mm f/1.7, the Panasonic 42.5mm f/1.7 OIS or the Olympus 75mm f/1.8 to appreciate the quality that can be obtained and the advantage of having lenses dedicated to the format.
-You can also check out the articles on other hybrid brands such as Sony’s E-mount hybrids, or Fujifilm’s X-mount.
+Now that we’ve come to the end of this article on micro 4/3 mirrorless cameras, don’t hesitate to read the tests carried out on certain micro 4/3 lenses, such as the Panasonic 15mm f/1.7, the Panasonic 42.5mm f/1.7 OIS or the Olympus 75mm f/1.8, to appreciate the quality that can be obtained and the advantages of having lenses dedicated to this format.
+You can also take a look at the articles on other manufacturers’ hybrids, such as Sony’s E-mount mirrorless or Fujifilm’s X-mount mirrorless.